MixSarc: A Bangla-English Code-Mixed Corpus for Implicit Meaning Identification: Methodology and Experimental Setup

 None of these models are fine-tuned on the MixSarc dataset.
 Instead, each instance is classified using a structured prompt designed to closely follow the original MixSarc annotation guidelines, ensuring consistency between human and model-based labeling.

 The zero-shot task is formulated as a \textbf{multi-label binary classification} problem consistent with the supervised setup.
 Given a single sentence, the model is instructed to assign four binary labels corresponding to \textit{Humorous}, \textit{Sarcastic}, \textit{Offensive}, and \textit{Vulgar}.
 The prompt defines each category and enforces strict output constraints.
-Models are required to return predictions in valid JSON format with binary values (\{0,1\}) for each label, ensuring deterministic parsing and compatibility with automated evaluation (Figure~\ref{zero_shot}).
+Models are required to return predictions in valid JSON format with binary values \(0\) and \(1\) for each label, ensuring deterministic parsing and compatibility with automated evaluation.

-To reduce randomness and improve consistency, decoding temperature is set to zero for all models.
-Due to API rate limits and resource constraints, we perform inference using batched requests while keeping the output format unchanged (one JSON object per sentence).
-Specifically, Gemini-3-Flash is evaluated with a \textbf{batch size of 50}, while LLaMA-3.3-70B-Versatile is evaluated with a \textbf{batch size of 20}.
-LLaMA-3.1-8B-Instant is also queried through the Groq API\footnote{\url{https://console.groq.com/}} under the same prompt constraints.
-The resulting predictions are mapped to a four-dimensional binary vector for each instance, analogous to the ground-truth annotation format.
+To reduce randomness and improve consistency, the decoding temperature is set to zero for all models.
+Inference is performed on the held-out test split using the OpenRouter API.
+For each sentence, the generated prediction is parsed into a four-dimensional binary vector corresponding to the four target labels, directly matching the ground-truth annotation format.

-Evaluation is conducted on the full test split using \textbf{exact match accuracy} and \textbf{micro-averaged precision, recall, and F1-score}.
+Evaluation is conducted on the full test split using \textbf{exact match accuracy}, \textbf{precision}, \textbf{recall}, and \textbf{F1-score}.
+In addition to reporting overall performance, label-wise metrics are computed for each of the four categories.
 Exact match accuracy measures the proportion of samples for which all four labels are predicted correctly, providing a strict assessment of holistic multi-label performance.
-Micro-averaged metrics aggregate true positives, false positives, and false negatives across all labels, making them more informative under class imbalance.
+Precision, recall, and F1-score are reported using macro-averaged aggregation across labels, ensuring that each category contributes equally to the final evaluation regardless of class distribution.